Kot6603/registrationPlatform/README.md

 I have also added filters for both the event lists and the user lists so that user can access the resources that they want easily.

+I used express router for my backend API routes as that made it easy for me to add middleware to specific routes.
+This enabled me to protect backend API routes from unauthorised access more easily.

 ## Extra Features
 - Global State Management using `useContext`
 - Protected routes in both frontend and backend using JSON Web Tokens